aamirmailbox7-commits/SQL-Project-Brazilian-E-Commerce-Public-Dataset/README.md

 ## 📌 Project Overview

 This project features a comprehensive end-to-end analysis of the **Brazilian E-Commerce Public Dataset** using **PostgreSQL**.
-The primary focus was transforming raw, large-scale data into high-level business intelligence regarding revenue, customer lifecycle, and complex logistics.
+The primary focus was transforming raw, large-scale data into high-level business intelligence.

 ## 📂 Data Scale & Source